sap-tutorials/Tutorials/tutorials/mob-app-mao-erp-app-create/mob-app-mao-erp-app-create.md

   3. Usage Metering Background Job Missing.

 ## Intro
 In this mission you will learn to create and update a SAP Service and Asset Manager Mobile Services App with Metrics using transaction **`/MERP/CPMS_APPCREATE`** from the SAP GUI.
-The Mobile Services app created by the transaction may be used to onboard your SAP Service and Asset Manager mobile app.
+The Mobile Services App created by the transaction may be used to onboard your SAP Service and Asset Manager mobile app.

 ### Gather the Required Information